Need to choose a Shopify Price Plan in 2019?

 The idea of the Lite plan is to add functionality to your existing site or blog, as opposed to it being a fully fledged Shopify store in its own right.

 ‘All the basics for starting a new business.’
-The Shopify basic price plan is the minimum option you’ll need to set up your own ecommerce store.
+The Shopify Basic price plan is the minimum option you’ll need to set up your own ecommerce store.
 You’re getting a Shopify-hosted store and blog functionality.
-It includes the ability to sell an unlimited number of products, gives you Shopify’s fraud risk analysis tool, the ability to add discount codes to your store, a, a free SSL certificate a free SSL certificate to make sure your transactions are secure, and 24/7 support.
+It includes the ability to sell an unlimited number of products, gives you Shopify’s fraud risk analysis tool, the ability to add discount codes to your store, a free SSL certificate to make sure your transactions are secure, and 24/7 support.

-To put this into perspective, eBay charge a 10% fee of the full amount you were paid, including shipping.
+As a comparison, eBay charges a 10% fee of the full amount you were paid, including shipping.
 Paypal then charges 3.4% + 20p.
 Amazon charges a minimum of 7% and a maximum of 45% depending on the item.
 Shopify has some of the lowest fees in the industry, allowing you to have complete control over your profits.

-This is a great option for those merchants who want a great looking and fully functional online store, but are happy to go without some of the features in the Shopify Plan.
+This is a perfect option for those merchants who want a great looking and fully functional online store, but are happy to go without some of the features in the Shopify Plan.

 ‘Everything you need for a growing business.’
 This is the most popular Shopify price plan.
 It comes with 24/7 support, Shopify’s fraud risk tool, discount codes and your free SSL certificate.
 The difference is abandoned shopping cart recovery.
-You can capture the contact details of people who showed an interest in your products but didn’t ultimately buy, and then follow up with them later via an email including a discount code or reminder to try and close the sale.
+You can capture the contact details of people who showed an interest in your products but didn’t ultimately buy, and then follow up with them later with an email including a discount code, or a reminder to try and close the sale.

-Depending on your product prices, most of the time one or two recovered sales made in this way will cover the price difference between the Shopify Plan and Shopify Basic.
+Depending on your product prices, one or two recovered sales made in this way will cover the price difference between the Basic Shopify and Shopify.

 How much does the Shopify plan cost?

 ‘Advanced features for scaling your business.’
 The Shopify Advanced package is a scaled up version of the core Shopify plan.
 The main additions are 15 staff accounts and third party shipping calculation.
-This is for businesses that ship so many products that they want to outsource delivery.
+This is for businesses that ship enough products that it makes sense for them to outsource delivery.
 You also have access to advanced reporting.
 Again, this is for stores that sell a lot of products, and want to generate data for specific collections or types of products.